Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 Regína inside Fláajökull ice cave

-Visiting an ice cave in Vatnajökull glacier is a fantastic experience.
+Visiting an ice cave in the Vatnajökull glacier is a fantastic experience.
 I had seen some beautiful photos from inside the ice caves and very much wanted to see the caves for myself.

 So off we went to southeast Iceland to experience the ice caves.
 We spent the night at Hotel Smyrlabjörg, which is a lovely country hotel in the Vatnajökull region.

-Top photo: inside Fláajökull glacier
+Top photo: inside the Fláajökull glacier

 Regína on the hike to Fláajökull glacier